CloudReactor/cloudreactor-procwrapper/README.md

 ### Secrets Refreshing

-You can set a Time to Live (TTL) on the duration that secrets are cached, using the `--resolved-env-ttl` command argument or `PROC_WRAPPER_RESOLVED_ENV_TTL_SECONDS` environment variable.
+You can set a Time to Live (TTL) on the duration that secret values are cached.
+Caching helps reduce expensive lookups of secrets and bandwidth usage.

+In wrapped mode, set the TTL of environment variables set from secret locations using the `--config-ttl` command-line argument or `PROC_WRAPPER_CONFIG_TTL_SECONDS` environment variable.
-In wrapped mode, if the process exits, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the environment passed to the next invocation of your process.
+If the process exits, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the environment passed to the next invocation of your process.

-In embedded mode, if the callback function raises an exception, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the configuration passed to the next invocation of the callback function.
+In embedded mode, set the TTL of configuration dictionary values set from secret locations by setting the `config_ttl` property of `ProcWrapperParams`.
+If 1) your callback function raises an exception, 2) you have configured the script to retry; and 3) the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the configuration passed to the next invocation of the callback function.